VideoBrandStory/academic-kickstart-christopherodom/content/talk/odom-ny-2007/index.md

   region:
   postcode:
   country:
+summary:
-summary: "Festival favorite, The 23rd Psalm, is slated to screen at the 15th Annual African Diaspora Film Festival in New York City and during the Reelblack Film Screening Series in Philadelphia.
+abstract: "Festival favorite, The 23rd Psalm, is slated to screen at the 15th Annual African Diaspora Film Festival in New York City and during the Reelblack Film Screening Series in Philadelphia.

 The 15th Annual African Diaspora Film Festival screenings of The 23rd Psalm will take place on Saturday, December 1st, 10:00 pm and Monday, December 3rd, 6:30 pm at the Anthology Film Archives located at 32 Second Avenue, New York, NY 10003 (@ the corner of 2nd Street in Manhattan).